-On behalf of JWU's College of Business and College of Professional Studies faculty and staff, I welcome you to the DBA Program.
+On behalf of JWU's College of Business and JWU Online faculty and staff, I welcome you to the DBA Program.
 We wish you all the best as you progress through your academic journey.

 Lw Hughes, Ph.D.

 Director, Doctor of Business Administration

 College of Business

 Johnson & Wales University

 lhughes@jwu.edu